techwithtim/Snake-Game/README.md

 This template includes VSCode tasks and extensions for developing Ren'Py projects.
 - `bin/renpy`: macOS/linux script for calling Ren'Py SDK `renpy.sh`
 - `bin/renpy.ps1`: Windows script for calling Ren'Py SDK `renpy.exe`
+- `bin/set-origin.sh`: Git setup helper to configure your local folder to sync to a remote host
 - `.vscode/tasks.json`: Tasks for launching Ren'Py SDK commands without opening the Ren'Py launcher.
   - Set .renpy-sdk file (custom file for remembering your project's SDK path for commands to work)
   - Run